When you see a neighborhood for the first time, the most important thing

 Did you know that the Gloucester / Marshallberg neighborhood has more

-English and Scots-Irish ancestry people living in it than nearly
+English and French Canadian ancestry people living in it than nearly

-this neighborhood's residents have English ancestry and 4.4% have Scots-Irish ancestry.
+this neighborhood's residents have English ancestry and 3.0% have French Canadian ancestry.

 Notable & Unique: Modes of Transportation